+- People were asked whether they could:

+- · feed themselves

+- · get in and out of bed

+- · get around indoors without help

+- · wash their hands and face

+- · use the toilet

-- · In each case, a majority said that they could do this - This does not mean that the majority of people in the survey can do all of these activities without help. - For example, some can wash their face and hands, but cannot get around indoors without help. - 87% say their home either meets their needs very well, or meets most of their needs.
+- In each case, a majority said that they could do this

+- This does not mean that the majority of people in the survey can do all of these activities without help.

+- For example, some can wash their face and hands, but cannot get around indoors without help.

+- 86% say their home either meets their needs very well, or meets most of their needs.